firelink-sh/padder/README.md

 To benchmark the `enable_unsafe` feature to see if the use of `unsafe` optimizations actually improves performance on your system, run `cargo bench --bench enable_unsafe --features enable_unsafe`.

+## License

+padder is distributed under the terms of both the MIT license and the Apache License (version 2.0).

+See LICENSE-APACHE and LICENSE-MIT for details.